-- Universal Preschool students may only be on the bus for one hour. - A parent or designee must receive the child off the bus in the afternoon and accompany them to the bus stop in the morning and remain with the child until they get on the bus. - Late Pick Up or No Show will result in the following: - o 1st Occurrence Warning - o 2nd Occurrence Final Warning - o 3rd Occurrence Transportation services will be revoked for one week. - o 4th Occurrence Transportation services will be revoked for the remainder of the school year.
+- Universal Preschool students may only be on the bus for one hour. - A parent or designee must receive the child off the bus in the afternoon and accompany them to the bus stop in the morning and remain with the child until they get on the bus. - Late Pick Up or No Show will result in the following: - o 1st Occurrence Warning - o 2nd Occurrence Final Warning - 3rd Occurrence - Transportation services will be revoked for one week.

+Transportation services will be revoked for the remainder of the school year.